With the help of mnemonic example sentence, learning German irregular verbs becomes really easy

 An intense imagination has just the same effect on our brain as a real perception!

-We’ll try this one time with another example, with the irregular verb „reiten – ritt – geritten“ (to ride – rode ridden).
+We’ll try this with another example, with the irregular verb „reiten – ritt – geritten“ (to ride – rode ridden).

 Use flash cards by all means!